aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/rows/get/get-row-from-a-worksheet/_index.md

 keywords: "Aspose.Cells Cloud, Excel row API, Get Worksheet Row, REST API, .NET SDK, Java SDK, Python SDK"
 description: "Retrieve detailed information (height, style, hidden state, etc.) for a specific row in an Excel worksheet using Aspose.Cells Cloud REST API.
 Includes curl example, SDK snippets, and error handling."
 weight: 10
+ArticleTitle: "Get Row Description from an Excel Worksheet – Aspose.Cells Cloud API"
 ---

+**Prerequisites:**
+- Obtain a valid JWT access token and include it in the `Authorization: Bearer <jwt token>` header.
+- Ensure the workbook is stored in Aspose Cloud storage or specify the folder path where it resides.
+- Use API version **v3.0** as shown in the endpoint URL.

 This REST API retrieves row data by its index on an Excel worksheet.